 Coverage for infertility treatment is limited to a maximum of \$5,000 per covered person per calendar year for in-network and out-of-network benefits combined.
+The infertility treatment limit of \$5,000 is separate from the infertility drug limit of \$5,000 per calendar year.

-Prior authorization (approval in advance) is required before you receive certain biologics and professionally administered drugs.
+Prior authorization (approval in advance) is required before you receive certain biologics, biosimilars and professionally administered drugs.
+Certain biologics, biosimilars and professionally administered drugs may be subject to step therapy.
+In certain cases, it is possible to get an exception to step therapy requirements.
+To obtain more information about the step therapy exception process, call Customer Service at the number on the back of your Medica ID card.
 To determine if Medica requires prior authorization for a particular service or treatment, please call Medica Customer Service at one of the numbers listed at the front of this plan.
 Please see Prior authorization in Before You Access Care for more information about prior authorization requirements and processes.

-- 1. Drugs provided or administered by a physician or other provider on an outpatient basis, except drugs that meet the definition of "professionally administered drugs."
+- Drugs provided or administered by a physician or other provider on an outpatient basis, except drugs that meet the definition of "professionally administered drugs."
 Coverage for drugs is as described in Prescription Drugs, Prescription Specialty Drugs or otherwise described as a specific benefit elsewhere in this section.

 - 2. Services for a condition that a physician determines cannot be successfully treated.

 - 3. Services related to surrogate pregnancy for a person not covered as a covered person under the plan.

 - 4. Sperm banking and/or storage.

 - 5. Donor sperm.

 - 6. Donor eggs.

 - 7. Services related to adoption.